Let's pick up our in-depth exploration of body fat measurement with 3D Body Scanning and the future of body composition

-Most of the commercial and consumer-grade 3D scanners available use deformation analysis to reconstruct the 3D avatar.
+Most of the commercial and consumer-grade 3D scanners use deformation analysis to reconstruct the 3D avatar.
 The means by which they do so, however, varies from technology to technology.
 Some scanners use a single depth sensor that moves up and down while the user rotates on a platform.
 Others use multiple depth sensors with a rotating platform (like Naked!).
-Others still opt for a method in which the user stands still and sensors are either mounted on multiple sides of the user or the sensors themselves rotate around that user.
+A final hardware approach has the user stand still while sensors are either mounted on multiple sides of the user or the sensors themselves rotate around that user.

 There are pros and cons to each of these approaches: having the hardware move or having multiple cameras surrounding the user can make for easier processing, while having the user rotate generally makes for a better experience.
 We've opted for the latter, because we are confident in our ability to solve challenging problems with software — and we believe it makes for a more versatile product in the long term.